The Golf Swing Plane and Circle: Natural or Manipulated?

 The same goes for the down- and through-swing.
 Let’s use the downswing as an example.
 Let’s say you’ve performed a solid backswing that puts you in a “non-stuck position.”
 If you then start swinging around yourself, you’ll automatically manipulate the hand path to the left, which will offset the existing circle, causing you to come from the outside.
 The forced circle doesn’t help you in a sustainable way.
 It might, however, help momentarily if the forced manipulation matches an existing fault.

 So, let’s flip the coin and look for an easier way to do it.
 If you are completely linear in your intentions and let the circle do its job (it knows how to do it), you won’t offset anything.
 The trick is to know where to aim your linear intentions.
 In the backswing, it’s slightly to the inside (the body takes care of the rest).
 In the downswing, it’s just where you came from, and in the through-swing, it’s actually not what you think.
-Going straight towards the target is not natural.
+Going straight towards the target is not natural from a circle perspective.
 The old-timer intention of throwing a meatball into your own mouth is closer to it.

 This is tricky stuff, and that’s exactly why I have a system for my swing teachings.

-More FMM Swing Articles
+More FMM Project Articles

 Some General Swing Tech Posts (with Videos)